 Streams are created by a special transaction output, which must only be signed by addresses which have the

 true in the blockchain parameters).
 This is easy to do using the

 create command in

 multichain-cli or the JSON-RPC API.
 The stream’s creator automatically receives

-write permissions for that stream.
+read permission is only relevant if the stream is read-protected (requires MultiChain Enterprise).
 It is not possible to create more than one stream in a single transaction, or to combine stream creation with initial or follow-on asset issuance.

 Each stream item is encoded in a single transaction output (see below), which is easy to create using the

-write permission for an address can be modified in a permissions transaction signed by an address with per-stream
+read permissions for an address can be modified in a permissions transaction signed by an address with per-stream

 activate permissions, while